nickbattle/vdmj/examples/quickcheck/README.md

 	a:T = {0, ..., MAX_T-1}  -- The whole type of T
 ```

-The "discharge" command will then exercise POs with the set of nats and Ts given as the type binds in "ranges".
+The "quickcheck" command will then exercise POs with the set of nats and Ts given as the type binds in "ranges".

 ```
-	> discharge
+	> quickcheck
-	Usage: discharge <ranges file> [<PO numbers>]
+	Usage: quickcheck <ranges file> [<PO numbers>]

-	> discharge ranges
+	> quickcheck ranges
 	PO# 1, Result = true
 	PO# 2, Result = true
 	PO# 3, Result = true